Hands-on Gear Review

 Hilleberg omits a waterproof cover for the Anjan and Rogen's vestibule zipper.
-Despite numerous serious rain events, none of our testers has found that water enters the vestibule much more than it would normally.
-A very small amount of water falls on the zipper area, and water from other areas runs down the center of the vestibule, far away from the zipper.
-Thus, we don't believe this is a significant drawback.
+Despite numerous serious rain events, none of our testers have found that water enters the vestibule much more than it would normally-- sometimes small droplets seem through the zipper.
+The vestibule design is such that a very small amount of water falls on the zipper area, and water from other areas runs down the center of the vestibule, far away from the zipper.
+Thus, though we would prefer a waterproof flap over the zipper, we don't believe tent's omission of this feature is a significant drawback.

 The tent has four reflective points: two on the front pole sleeve and two on the back or the rear pole sleeve.
 Adding to more to each pole sleeve would make the tent more visible at night.